hkuedl/Make-Smart-Meter-Really-Smart/README.md

 ![teaser](experimental_platform/hardware_platform.png)

 To use the provided code, you are supposed to:
-- Compile `experimental_platform/smart_meter/USER/.uvprojx` and download the code to flash memory of microcontrollers.
+- Compile `experimental_platform/smart_meter/USER/.uvprojx` and download the code to the flash memory of microcontrollers.
 - Run `experimental_platform/edge_server/Edge_server` on computers.
 - Run `experimental_platform/cloud_server/Cloud_server` on server.
 > **Note:** Please ensure the communication network is connected and stable before use.

 ## Simulation platform

-You also can build the **simulation platform** with tower server. `simulation_platform` is loaded with the code deployed on it.
+You can also build the **simulation platform** with the tower server. `simulation_platform` is loaded with the code deployed.

 To use the provided code, please run `simulation_platform/Test.py` to obtain results.